 The Prevost’s squirrel Rodent or Asian tri-colored squirrel (Callosciurus prevostii) is a species of rodent in the family Sciuridae.
 It is found in forest in the Thai-Malay Peninsula, Sumatra, Borneo and nearby smaller islands.

 Length: 23.7-24 cm

 One of the most brightly coloured mammals, this tree-dwelling, twilight-active squirrel is black on its upper parts and vivid chestnut-red on the underparts, with a broad, gleaming white band along each side from noseto thigh.
 It lives alone or in small family groups, communicating by bird-like calls and visual displays of the bushy tail.
 The diet includes fruit, soft seeds, oily nuts, and buds, as well as termites, ants, grubs, and birds’ eggs.
 After 46-48 days’ gestation, the 2-3 young are born in a large nest of twigs and leaves, in a tree hole or among branches.

-Prevost’s squirrel Rodent Images and Photos:
+Prevost’s squirrel Rodent Images: